Quebec Adoption Timeline: How Long Does It Take?

 Realistic timeline for international adoption:

-- Initial SASIE authorization and file opening: 1 to 3 months
+- Initial SASIE authorization and file opening: timing varies by authorization status

-- Selection of accredited body (organisme agréé): 1 to 2 months
+- Selection of accredited body (organisme agréé): timing varies by the file and current availability

 - Psychosocial assessment (private assessor): 4 to 8 months

-- SASIE authorization of your dossier: 3 to 6 months
+- SASIE authorization of your dossier: timing varies by the file and authorization status

-- Child proposal from foreign country + SASIE review: 6 to 24 months (highly variable by country)
+- Child proposal from foreign country + SASIE review: highly variable by country and current authorization status

-- Travel and in-country finalization: 2 to 8 weeks
+- Travel and in-country finalization: weeks to several months, depending on the country and procedure

 International adoption in Quebec also costs substantially more than domestic adoption.
 DPJ public adoption involves mainly legal fees (roughly $1,500 to $3,500 CAD).
 International adoption total costs typically run $25,000 to $60,000 CAD or more, including SASIE and accredited body fees, translation costs, and travel.